 Lip balm – Slather it on dry, flaky lips to lock in moisture and give lips a pretty, rosy hue.

-Highlighter – Pick up a small amount of rose salve with your fingertips and go over the cheekbones, brow area, nose, and forehead for radiant skin.
+Highlighter — Pick up a small amount of rose salve with your fingertips to highlight cheekbones, brow area, nose, and forehead with a radiant glow.

 Moisturizer – Decadently moisturizing, rose salve can help tame dry patches on knees, elbows, feet, and wherever else you experience dry skin.

-Wound healer – Remember those antibacterial benefits I mentioned before?
-Dab rose salve on wounds or irritation to encourage healing.
+Wound healer — Remember those antibacterial benefits?
+Dab rose salve on small scratches or irritation to encourage healing.

 Cuticle oil – Soothe dry cuticles, prevent hangnails and reinvigorate dry, cracked nails.